Top 5 Things to Promote Your Career as a Woman

-Or that task, that project was just so easy that it doesn’t really feel like an achievement, so you don’t even want to mention it.
-The good news is: there are different ways to talk about your achievements.
+Or that task, that project was just so easy that it doesn’t feel like an achievement, so you don’t even want to mention it.
+The good news is: there are different ways to talk about your accomplishments.
 You don’t need to stand up and shout: “Yay me!
 I’m the best at this!”

-If something feels so easy that you think you it’s not worth mentioning it, it’s because it plays to your natural strengths, not because it’s not an achievement.
+If something feels so easy that you think it’s not worth mentioning it, it’s because it plays to your natural strengths, not because it’s not an achievement.
 It might be a lot of hard work for someone else.

 Then you can walk up to your boss and tell them about this achievement.
-If you find it difficult to talk about your achievement, remember that you don’t need to jump on stage in front of the whole company to do that.
+If you find it difficult to talk about your accomplishment, remember that you don’t need to jump on stage in front of the whole company to do that.
 Just think of it as informing your boss that a task has been done or a problem solved.

 It’s just that so much is happening every day that they hardly remember what was going on last week, let alone half a year ago.
 So when you have your annual performance review, make sure to remind your bosses about your achievements, at least the big ones.

 If a promotion is on the table and your boss’s boss doesn’t even know who you are, you have bad cards.
 You have to rely exclusively on your boss promoting you and your achievements in a way that will convince the higher management.
-And that can be really hard, believe me, especially if they have already someone else in mind.
+And that can be hard, believe me, especially if they already have someone else in mind.

-It happened several times that I saw the potential in one of my female employees and suggested her promotion – and then had to spend hours convincing my boss and his boss that she was the right person, simply because they didn’t really know her and had no impression of her.
+It happened several times that I saw the potential in one of my female employees and suggested her promotion – and then had to spend hours convincing my boss and his boss that she was the right person, simply because they didn’t know her and had no impression of her.

 Another reason is that you also need to get your manager’s feedback.
 Do they see you in this position?
-If no, what do they think you’re lacking?
-You need to know if there is something that you need to learn or develop in order to be ready for the next step or maybe if you just need to show them more clearly that you can already do it… see, we’re back at self-marketing.
+If not, what do they think you’re lacking?
+You need to know if there is something that you need to learn or develop to be ready for the next step or maybe if you just need to show them more clearly that you can already do it… see, we’re back at self-marketing.

 You might even want to agree on a development plan with your boss and get support from the company for training to help you get where you want to go.
 It is usually in the company’s interest to promote employees from within because that reduces the loss of knowledge and ensures that employees stay motivated and loyal.
 So be brave and tell them what you want, what you really, really want!